 This has been an ongoing thing for us, we are slowly improving with our succession growing and have had some really tasty lettuce and spring onions.
 We have unfortunately had an entire batch of baby gem wiped out by slugs, so armed with ‘slug gone’ are giving them another go.
 In the communal greenhouse, we have some slow to get going toms, but are now looking great and will hopefully ripen before then end of the season.
 We also have toms on the plot that are looking good too.
 I really must label things with a little more detail now that we are getting into it though as I really can’t remember what varieties we are growing.
 There are clearly differences, but I labelled them all ‘toms’!

-Aside from the fruit cage bushes we are also growing summer and autumn raspberries and strawberries.
+Aside from the fruit cage bushes, we are also growing summer and autumn raspberries and strawberries.
 The strawberry runners are working themselves into a row of peas so that’s top of my to-do list to pot some of those runners and get rid of the unwanted ones, seems a shame but there’s so many it’s difficult to keep them all.
 I may add in strawberry plants in between my raspberry canes though.

 The Wildlife Area

-I think this little spot deserves a post of it’s own, but in short, I couldn’t be happier with the way it has turned out, poppy’s, nasturtiums, cornflowers, lots of wildflowers and weeds have completely brought the area to life.
-We have been rewarded with little frogs and many different mini beasts, I’m hoping this little corner will give great balance to our plot naturally (I hope the frogs eat the slugs!).
+I think this little spot deserves a post of its own, but in short, I couldn’t be happier with the way it has turned out, poppy’s, nasturtiums, cornflowers, lots of wildflowers and weeds have completely brought the area to life.
+We have been rewarded with little frogs and many different minibeasts, I’m hoping this little corner will give great balance to our plot naturally (I hope the frogs eat the slugs!).

 Since taking on the plot I have been desperate for a shed!
-Finally we got there, after a day of flatpack hell, I now have a little spot to shelter from the rain, grab a brew and change my wellies.
-It’s made a big difference in our ability to ‘pop in’ to the allotment rather than hauling lots of stuff with us each time.
+Finally, we got there, after a day of flatpack hell, I now have a little spot to shelter from the rain, grab a brew and change my wellies.
+It’s made a big difference in our ability to pop into the allotment rather than hauling lots of stuff with us each time.
 The shed warming party went down a treat too!
 Next on my shopping list is a greenhouse, maybe in the sales…we’ll see!

-There’s lots of other little growing nooks that we have created including out teepee grow house but I’ll cover some more in another post.
+There are lots of other little growing nooks that we have created including out teepee grow house but I’ll cover some more in another post.
 Well done and thank you if you have read down this far!
 I’d love to hear how you are getting on too!